 These drills are stressful as well as difficult but it is crucial to stay calm.
 Before taking the cave course it is important to be at least reasonably confident that you will be able to handle such situations without going into a tailspin panic.

-In a real situation, it will most probably take longer to deal with the problems and divers will often become anxious.
+In a real situation, it will most probably take longer to deal with the problems and a cave diver will often become anxious.
 This makes it even more important to take the training very seriously, practicing until the exercises feel comfortable and the challenges are solved.

 Experience & previous Scuba Training